drGalapagos/SupportNightmares/README.md

 It is hoped that by having a better understanding through sharing the experiences, it will be possible to develop countermeasures and solve these meta-issues which exists on top of the underlying issues which triggered the initial support request.

-## Suggestions for improvements / activities to counter unfair treatment of customers
-- Customer rights organizations
-- etc.

 ## How to share your experience / add your contributions

 ### You can customize the template folders and `.md` files within the [`Template`](./Template/) folder as follows: